openearth/FORCOAST/config/content/suitable_fishing_areas.md

 The Suitable Fishing Area service is run as a scheduled tasks.
-Results can be visualized via the 'HSI-whiting' layer in the 'Select a layer for visualization' section below.
+Results can be visualized via the 'HSI-whiting' layer in the 'Data viewer' → 'Select a layer for visualization' section above.